amplitude/amplitude-docs/content/collections/experiment/en/cohort-targeting.md

 Local evaluation flags and experiment that are deployed to up-to-date server-side SDKs can also target cohorts.
 When you target a cohort in a local evaluation flag, the cohort is automatically synced to the *Experiment Local Evaluation* destination.
 For dynamic cohorts, this sync runs hourly by default.
 This means that dynamic cohorts targeted in local evaluation aren't real-time.
 For example, if you target a cohort of users who performed a `Sign Up` event, users will be targeted within an hour of performing the event--not immediately after.

 {{partial:admonition type="note" heading="Cohorts only support User IDs"}}
-Local evaluation cohorts currently only sync **User IDs** to the SDKs.
-This means that to target cohorts in local evaluation flags, you **must** include a User ID in the user object passed to the evaluate function.
+Local evaluation cohorts currently only sync **user IDs** to the SDKs.
+This means that to target cohorts in local evaluation flags, you **must** include a user ID in the user object passed to the evaluate function.
 {{/partial:admonition}}

 ### SDK Support

 Server-side SDKs can target cohorts if configured to do so.
 Client-side SDKs don't currently support local evaluation cohort targeting.

-On initialization, configure the cohort sync configuration with the project API and Secret key to enable local evaluation cohort downloading and targeting.
+On initialization, configure the cohort sync configuration with the project API and secret key to enable local evaluation cohort downloading and targeting.

 | SDK | Cohort Targeting | Version |